Boat Life: How We Get Water

-How do you get water on a boat?
+How do we get water on a boat?
 You see us turn on a faucet and water comes flowing out, but where does it come from?
 That is a good question.

 We’re completely off the grid, meaning we are our own water, waste management and electric provider.
 Which makes us hyper aware of all our resources.
 We’ve shared how we harness our electricity from the sun and store the power in our lithium batteries.
 Now we’re sharing how we get our most important resource, water!